Chris Quick: Glasgow Filmmakers Alliance

 Quick co-founded the Glasgow Filmmakers Alliance with actor Andrew O'Donnell in October 2011.
 The non-profit organisation hosts an online database with the details of film industry professionals and companies operating in and around the city of Glasgow.

 A supporter of independent film, Quick led a campaign to get the British Academy Scotland New Talent Awards recognised by IMDb stating that 'they represented the best of emerging Scottish talent'.
 The campaign was successful and the awards were introduced to the site later that year.
 He later repeated this success with the inclusion of the Virgin Media Short Awards after the first double win by Scottish director John McPhail with his film Just Say Hi.

 Quick reunited with Andrew O'Donnell in October 2021 to celebrate the 10th anniversary of the Glasgow Filmmakers Alliance.

 In 2014, Quick and O'Donnell wrote an open letter on behalf of the independent filmmakers of Glasgow to the director of BAFTA Scotland, Jude MacLaverty.
 In the letter, the pair asked the film body to consider a proposal of including three new awards at the annual ceremony aimed at low budget / independent filmmakers.
 On 28 October it was announced that the proposal would be placed on the agenda of the next Bafta Scotland Committee meeting in December 2014.

 On 2 April 2015, the BAFTA Scotland committee released their response to the proposals put forward by the Glasgow Filmmakers Alliance.

 In March 2017, Quick along with other industry professionals, signed the open letter to the Arts Council, England, objecting to the organisations decision not to renew the visa for American born actor Tyler Collins.

 On 25 April 2019, O'Donnell announced that he would be standing down as director of the Glasgow Filmmakers Alliance.
 In May, it was announced that Quick would take his place as director with Gary McLellan taking over as deputy director.

 Personal life

 Became a member of BAFTA Scotland in 2012.

 Was a member of the British Labour Party from July 2011 to March 2015.

 Together with Andy S. McEwan, he considered bidding to represent the United Kingdom at the 2014 Eurovision Song Contest as the puppet Nelson from The Greyness of Autumn.

 Joined the Guild of British Film and Television Editors in December 2017.

 Revealed on 23 May 2018 that he is gay.

+On 8 July 2026, he proposed to his partner Ryan at the top of the Wiener Riesenrad.